iPlantCollaborativeOpenSource/dnasubway-apps/container/README.md

 └── wrap-fastx.sh
 ```

+_Wrap_: This is the template file an Agave .ipcexe job scripts, but can also be used in other contexts.
+In the context of an Agave job, the file is treated as a template into which parameter and input values are substituted.
+When run locally or as part of a test, those come in via environment variables set by the test script.
+Within the script, the required input and parameter variables are serialized out to an .env file that can be read by the Docker runtime.
+They are also serialized out to a file that can be sourced to set up a Singularity runtime.
+The wrapper behvaior can be modified by setting the following variables:

+* TYPE : Must be ```docker``` or ```singularity``` (default: ```singularity```)
+* DOCKER_ORG: Defaults to ```cyverse```
+* DOCKER_IMAGE: Defaults to ```dnasub_apps```
+* SINGULARITY_IMAGE: Defaults to ```DOCKER_ORG-DOCKER_IMAGE.img```

+The assumption for runing based on Docker under Agave is that the Docker image is available either on the system or via Dockerhub.
+For Singularity, the assumption is that a Singularity image based on the Docker image is present in the ```deploymentPath``` of the Agave application and that said image has been *compressed with bzip2*.
+Our build environment demonstrates automated production of a properly formatted ```cyverse-dnasub_apps.img.bz2``` image.

+The wrapper invokes an app-specific entrypoint defined by ```run-<appname>.sh``` and bundled into the apps image.
+At present, we do not inspect or honor any resource restrictions or requirements sent by Agave when executing a Docker container.
+This will change in the future.

+_Run_

+_Env_: Local test-script that launches the app container and runs the default entrypoint.
+Useful for debugging.
+Accessible via ```build/bundles/<appname>/env-<appname>.sh``` or via ```APPLIST=<appname> make envs```.

+_Test_: Local test-script that sets up inputs and parameters via environment variables, then launches the app-specific entrypoint script.
+Note in some of the examples our simple means of staging data files into place and cacheing them.
+Accessible via ``build/bundles/<appname>/test-<appname>.sh``` or via ```APPLIST=<appname> make tests```.

 _JSON files_: The ```app.json``` is the current Agave representation for the app, where parameters, inputs, outputs, resourcing, deployment details,, etc is described and the ```job.json``` is a sample job file for running an example instance of the app.
 Neither is template generated or maintained as part of the build process at present.

 Build base containers from source
 ---------------------------------